shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 <summary>Strategic Benefits of the Termination Clause</summary>
 &nbsp;

+The unique feature of the VOD Reaction License—that the Licensor can, at their own discretion, determine whether to terminate the license and when it takes effect (including retroactively)—creates the following two major strategic benefits.

-In many other public licenses (like FOSS licenses), the license terminates automatically upon a licensee's breach.
-The typical response is then to contact the violator to demand correction, or to offer to re-license the work.
-However, with this approach, because the license agreement has already terminated, any discussion about the handling of the still-public video must be conducted under general copyright law.
+1. Frames the Dispute as Breach of Contract to Avoid Fair Use Arguments: In many other public licenses (like FOSS licenses), the license terminates immediately and automatically the moment a licensee commits a violation.
+With this approach, because the license agreement has already terminated, any discussion about the handling of the still-public video must be conducted under general copyright law.
 This creates an opening for the licensee to argue that their original use was permissible under "fair use," shifting the dispute into that ambiguous legal territory.

-The specific design of the termination clause in Clause 8 of the VOD Reaction License provides a superior alternative with two significant strategic benefits:

-1. Frames the Dispute as Breach of Contract: This framework allows you to legally presume that a binding agreement was formed.
-This is achieved by combining two key facts:
-   * You, the Licensor, clearly offered the license by following the steps in this guide, such as indicating the license on the VOD itself.
-   * The Licensee accepted this offer through their actions.
-The license itself defines a "Licensee" as someone "exercising rights under this license".

-   Crucially, the legal debate over "fair use" is predicated on the use of a work being unlicensed.
-Once it is established that the Licensee was operating under a license they agreed to, the "fair use" argument becomes largely irrelevant.
-By establishing that a contract was formed, any non-compliance with the conditions set forth in Clause 3 becomes a breach of that agreement.
-This shifts the focus of any dispute from the ambiguous world of copyright law to the much clearer world of contract law, providing a stronger legal foundation.
+    In contrast, under the VOD Reaction License, the formation of the contract is confirmed by the single act of the licensee's notification, making the "fair use" argument largely irrelevant.
+Because the licensee has explicitly accepted the license terms through notification, non-compliance with the conditions set forth in Clause 3 is not just a potential copyright issue, but a clear breach of the agreement they explicitly accepted.
+This shifts the focus of any dispute from the ambiguous world of copyright law to the much clearer realm of contract law, providing a stronger legal foundation for the Licensor.

-2. Ensures Only the Licensee is the Breaching Party: The clause gives you, the Licensor, a clear, contractually defined process for enforcement.
-By following this process (i.e., exercise your right to decide when the contract is terminated), you are acting within the bounds of the agreement.
-This prevents a "mud-slinging" scenario where a Licensee might counterclaim that you also acted improperly (e.g., by breaching the Licensor's own obligations).
-It cleanly establishes that the Licensee is the sole party that has failed to meet their contractual obligations, strengthening your legal and moral high ground.
+2. Prevents Unintentional Copyright Infringement by the Licensor: If a license terminates immediately and automatically at the moment a licensee commits a violation, a problem arises when the licensor has already reused the grant-backed derivative work (e.g., by publishing a reaction-to-the-reaction video).
+Specifically, (1) once the licensee's license terminates, their derivative work becomes an unlicensed work, and (2) the associated grant-back may become legally invalid.
+If a licensee's violation is discovered after the licensor has already reused the grant-backed derivative work, the licensor could, before they know it, fall into a situation where the video they published on their own channel is infringing the licensee's copyright.

+    The VOD Reaction License is designed so that the licensor can specify whether and when to terminate the license, and the grant-back survives even if the license is terminated retroactively.
+This prevents a situation where content the licensor published based on the grant-back unintentionally becomes copyright infringement.
+This is an extremely important safeguard that allows the licensor to engage with community creations and use them in their own content creation with peace of mind.

-Together, these benefits give you significant leverage and clarity, allowing you to manage your community and enforce your terms with confidence.
+With these two benefits, you gain significant leverage and clarity, allowing you to manage your community and enforce your terms with confidence.
 </details>

 </details>